1,000+ Opportunities

 Activities producing academic credit (except internships) or those oriented primarily to students or the academic communities are not eligible.
 Policies/Statements Office of Information Technology

-Based on current listing details, eligibility includes: Non-profit 501(c)(3) organizations, public or private educational institutions, school boards, local/county government agencies, and colleges/universities (for public-serving activities) in Alabama.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit 501(c)(3) organizations, public or private educational institutions, school boards, local/county government agencies, and colleges/universities (for public-serving activities) in Alabama.
+Confirm the full requirements in the official notice before applying.